Friday, December 31, 2004

 Men's violence within deadly silence

-Which breaks to roar, downpour,
+Which breaks to roar,

 Solid hysteria, cruel dancer